 The Marine Life of Sipadan

-Reef fish are present in fair numbers and perhaps most impressive are the quantities of medium-sized fish—between 25 and 40 cm (10 and 15 inches)—in relatively shallow waters.
+Reef fish are present in fair numbers and perhaps most impressive are the quantities of medium-sized fish – between 25 and 40 cm (10 and 15 inches) – in relatively shallow waters.
 This is especially the case for groups of up to a dozen harlequin sweetlips, but also snappers, emperors, triggerfishes, longfin batfish and a couple of species of unicorn fish.

 In addition to a rainbow of fish life, this part of Borneo is also home to impressive macro species.
 Underwater photographers and those with acute powers of observation could spot an unusual crinoid shrimp and fish duo, all matching the host’s coloration, or a golden-spotted shrimp on a very flattened carpet anemone.
-Some divers have found a patch of relatively tame spotted garden eels, elsewhere requiring extreme patience to photograph outside of their burrow.
+Some divers have found a patch of relatively tame spotted garden eels, requiring extreme patience to photograph outside of their burrow.
 Sharp eyes can also reveal a pink sailfin leaf-fish, bearded scorpionfish, and numerous species of nudibranchs.

-When diving in Sipadan, the dive spots usually live up to their names: White Tip Avenue, Turtle Patch, Staghorn Crest, Lobster Lair and Hanging Gardens (for soft corals), all deliver!This is largely due to Sabah National Parks making huge efforts since 2005 to protect the area.
-Fish numbers have remained relatively stable and large numbers of fish are seen on most dives around Sipadan.
+When diving in Sipadan, the dive spots usually live up to their names: White Tip Avenue, Turtle Patch, Staghorn Crest, Lobster Lair and Hanging Gardens (for soft corals).
+These all deliver!
+This is largely due to Sabah National Parks making huge efforts since 2005 to protect the area.
+Fish numbers have remained relatively stable and large numbers of species are seen on most dives around Sipadan.

 sipadan island malaysia